 - Tenants must keep that part of the premises that the tenant occupies and uses as clean and safe as the condition of the premises permits.

 - Tenants must dispose of all ashes, garbage, rubbish, and other waste cleanly and safely.

 - Tenants must keep all plumbing fixtures as clean as their condition permits.

-- Tenants must use all electrical, plumbing, sanitary, heating, ventilating, air-conditioning, and other facilities and appliances including elevators in the premises in a reasonable manner;
+- Tenants must use all electrical, plumbing, sanitary, heating, ventilating, air-conditioning, kitchen, and other facilities and appliances including elevators in the premises in a reasonable manner;

 - Tenants must not deliberately or negligently destroy, deface, damage, impair, or remove any part of the premises; or knowingly permit any person to do so.